Y10-11 (GCSE) Curriculum

-Set 1 and 2 Mathematicians (half of the year group) are entered for a Further Mathematics qualification in Year 11, in addition to the Mathematics GCSE.
+Set 1 and 2 mathematicians (half of the year group) are entered for a further mathematics qualification in addition to the mathematics GCSE.

-*All of our students study Religious Studies to AS level from Year 9, most students gain a vital insight into higher level study without being examined on the content, the most able Humanities students are given the choice about whether to be entered for AS Religious Studies in Year 11.
+*All of our students study religious studies to AS level from Year 9, most students gain a vital insight into higher level study without being examined on the content.
+Students are given the choice about whether they wish to be entered for the AS level in Year 11.

 Students can access Revision guidance and revision materials including revision lists for each subject here LINK